DRGU0416/BEP20/README.md

 ### 5. Migrate the smart contract
-Migrate the smart contract in the hardhat blockchain.
+Migrate the smart contract in the hardhat blockchain, fire up a cmd window, and input

 `npx hardhat run scripts/deploy.js --network localhost`